Desogestrel: Chemistry

 Desogestrel, also known as 3-deketo-11-methylene-17α-ethynyl-18-methyl-19-nortestosterone or as 11-methylene-17α-ethynyl-18-methylestr-4-en-17β-ol, is a synthetic estrane steroid and a derivative of testosterone.
 It is more specifically a derivative of norethisterone (17α-ethynyl-19-nortestosterone) and is a member of the gonane (13β-ethylgonane or 18-methylestrane) subgroup of the 19-nortestosterone family of progestins.
 Desogestrel is the C3 deketo analogue of etonogestrel and the C3 deketo and C11 methylene analogue of levonorgestrel.

 Synthesis

 A chemical synthesis of desogestrel has been published.

+Synthetic problems with the existing state of the art led to a novel synthesis recently being proposed.

+The protection of 11-alpha-hydroxy-estra-4-ene-3,17-dione [6615-00-5] (1) with 2 equivalents of ethylene glycol gave (2).
+Oxidation of the alcohol in the presence of phenyl dichlorophosphate, DMSO and TEA gives [54048-32-7] (3).
+Organometallic addition of methyllithium to the ketone gives (4).
+Iodination with molecular iodine in the presence of Iodobenzene diacetate [3240-34-4] under an irradiation of ultraviolet light gives the 18-halogenated product (5).
+Treatment with thionyl chloride gives the exomethylene olefinic product (6).
+Organometallic addition of methyl lithium gave PC11014529 (7).
+Deprotection of both ketal groups in HCl acid gave 13b-Ethyl-11-methylenegon-4-ene-3,17-dione, PC13025342 (8).
+Treatment with 1 equivalent of ethane-1,2-dithiol gave [54024-18-9] (9).
+Organometallic addition of the acetylene was the next step (10).
+Cleavage of the thioketal in the presence of sodium metal in liquid ammonia completed the synthesis of desogestrel (11).

 History

 Desogestrel was synthesized in 1972 by Organon International in the Netherlands and was first described in the literature in 1975.
 It was developed following the discovery that C11 substitutions enhance the biological activity of norethisterone.
 Desogestrel was introduced for medical use in 1981 under the brand names Marvelon and Desogen in the Netherlands.
 Along with gestodene and norgestimate, it is sometimes referred to as a "third-generation" progestin based on the time of its introduction to the market.
 It was the first of the three "third-generation" progestins to be introduced.
 Although desogestrel was introduced in 1981 and was widely used in Europe from this time, it was not introduced in the United States until 1992.